Western Digital WD Black SN7100 2TB

 Common Features

-• Both products have HMB (Host Memory Buffer) for SSD cache.
+• Both use HMB (Host Memory Buffer) as SSD cache.

 Main Differences